ragsns/CFContainersHOL/exercises/ex7/README.md

 ### Summary

-We aw how to consolidating logs using the syslog format.
+We saw how to consolidating logs using the syslog format.